 One of the most spoken about of the 4Cs of diamond appraising is the color.
-In this article we will discuss one of the most misunderstood color; the K color diamond.
+In this article, we will discuss one of the most misunderstood colors; the K color diamond.

 The color scale against which all diamonds are graded actually runs from D to Z. The reason there are no A-C grades is historical and pre-dates the official GIA scale used today.

 - How Yellow is a K Color Diamond?